 Scope 3 emissions are a cornerstone of any serious carbon accounting strategy, as they reflect a company’s overall environmental impact, far beyond its direct operations.
 These emissions span the entire value chain, from suppliers and logistics to product use and end-of-life, and are often the hardest to measure.

 However, tackling Scope 3 emissions comes with significant challenges: fragmented data, reliance on third parties, and methodological uncertainties.
-That’s why combining a robust platform like GEMS with the support of ClimateSeed’s expert consultants is a powerful response.
+That’s why combining the support of ClimateSeed’s expert consultants with a platform like GEMS with is a powerful response.
 This integrated approach simplifies data collection, enhances reliability, and enables the generation of accurate, actionable, and compliant reports.
+Please contact us if you need our support to measure your Scopes 1, 2 and 3.

 By adopting a solid Scope 3 strategy, companies can build trust, anticipate stakeholder and regulatory expectations, and lay the foundation for ambitious decarbonization aligned with Net Zero targets.